UCLALibrary/waveform-service/README.md

 # Waveform Service

-This is our waveform service for our A/V pipeline project
+This is our waveform service for our A/V pipeline project.

 ## Building the Project